-23rd ANNUAL ROTARY CHESAPEAKE BAY CONFERENCE
+26th ANNUAL ROTARY CHESAPEAKE BAY CONFERENCE

 This five-day experience will provide up to 24 rising sophomore and junior high school students the opportunity in a setting of sun and fun, to learn first-hand about the Chesapeake Bay, its beauty, its problems and its future.
-Since the first settlers established communities along it=s shores, the Chesapeake Bay has provided Tidewater Virginia residents a vast bounty of seafood.
+Since the first settlers established communities along it's shores, the Chesapeake Bay has provided Tidewater Virginia residents a vast bounty of seafood.
 Today the Bay is still home to many working watermen, boating enthusiasts, sports fishermen, marine research, and commercial seafood facilities.
 The Conference at Christchurch school is a natural place to enjoy and learn about the Bay and its tributaries.
-In this setting the Gloucester Rotary Club has put together a hands-on experience for tomorrow=s leaders to provide insight about the Bay and the real world aspects of saving this valuable resource.
+In this setting the Gloucester Rotary Club has put together a hands-on experience for tomorrow's leaders to provide insight about the Bay and the real world aspects of saving this valuable resource.

-Begins at 1:00 pm on Monday, July 15, 2013 and concludes at 11 am on Friday, July 19, 2013.
+Begins at 1:00 pm on Monday, June 20, 2016 and concludes at 11 am on Friday, June 24, 2016.

 The Gloucester Rotary Club, a part of Rotary International District 7610, sponsors the conference.